 Our dreams know there are two fathers…our outer world father…and the inner father…our connection to something larger than ourselves.

 When the outer connection is frayed, even seemingly destroyed, we often lose the inner connection as well…the place of love and support from the inner father…we lose trust that we can be loved in this way.
-The inner father is approached with suspicion and mistrust…he pays the price for the outer experience.
+The inner father is approached with suspicion and mistrust…he pays the price for the outer painful experience.
+We don’t recognize him.

 As we explored the dream…I asked what it was like to hear his father speak so engagingly…desiring connection with his son, the dreamer?
 We took it slowly here…let the dream soak in…it felt “unfamiliar” so we went through the moment again…took another breath…”there is this warm sense”…”a new way for me to be with the father”…and tears rose…as did the feeling of “loss and hopeful”…and another breath, “it feels so good to be with him like this…wow, we’re having a nice conversation.”